Understanding HPV

 2) Be nice to your immune system by leading a healthy lifestyle.
 Beyond dietary considerations and smoking cessation, aim for adequate sleep, abstain from recreational drugs and alcohol, and avoid high amounts of stress.
 Many alternative therapies like meditation or acupuncture can help to relieve stress and enhance the body’s resilience against infection and disease.

 3) Drink Green Tea.
-There is a growing body of evidence that suggests the flavonoid ECGC may inhibit the development of HPV warts and cervical lesions.
-It is currently undergoing studies for its effectiveness as an HPV treatment.
+There is a growing body of evidence that suggests the flavonoid ECGC may inhibit the development of HPV warts and cervical cell changes.

 4) Quit smoking.
 Smoking is detrimental to your health in countless ways; there really is no bodily system or vital organ that remains unscathed by this habit.
 According to a study published in the Journal of Cancer Causes and Control, smoking doubles the risk of HPV progressing into cervical cancer.